[5 Minute Read]

 Manufacturers design and test their cables to perform at specific frequencies depending on the applications intended to run over them.
 Category 6, for example, is designed to be tested up to 250Mhz and provide a positive signal-to-noise ratio out to that frequency.
 This capability enables gigabit ethernet to run as intended over the cable with an acceptable amount of packet loss.
 Cat 5e, on the other hand, was only designed to 100Mhz.

-Test results are commonly required on all structured cabling jobs.
-The installer can use a handheld tester that plugs into the network and tests each cable for factors like wire map, distance, cross-talk, and ACR (signal to noise).
-These tests can are downloaded into a file and handed to the owner after project completion.
-Test results verify that the system installation meets industry standards and terminations were done correctly.
+Test results are an integral part and commonly required on structured cabling jobs.
+The installer can use a handheld tester to plug into the network and test each cable for factors like wire map, distance, cross-talk, and ACR (signal to noise).
+After project completion, these tests are downloaded into a file and handed to the owner.
+Test results verify that the system installation meets industry standards and that terminations were done correctly.

-A Fluke tester is most common and supports TIA and ISO specifications for Cat5E and Cat6 cable.
+A Fluke tester is the most common and supports TIA and ISO specifications for Cat5E and Cat6 cables.
 It provides Pass/Fail results.
 The example below goes over how to read standard fluke test results.

 Q: What's the industry standard for a warranty?

 Cabling system warranties eliminate confusion between the cable manufacturer and the connectivity manufacturer if the system has a problem.
 In the early days of structured cabling, there was mainly one cable and connectivity manufacturer.
-Now, many companies have legal agreements in place to support a single solution and warranty design.
+Many companies now have legal agreements to support a single solution and warranty design.

 Q: What should the end deliverable be for a structured cabling system?